BGforgeNet/bg2-tweaks-and-tricks/docs/soundsets.md

 This component extends NPC soundsets by re-using their sounds from BG1 in BG2 and vice-versa.

-Example: BG1 Jaheira has only 1 battle cry: "For The fallen!".
+Example: BG1 Jaheira has only 1 battle cry: "For the fallen!".
 So the whole game you listen to that over and over.

 But, BG2 Jaheira has 2 more battle cries:
 - "Fall creature!
 And feed the earth!"